 Manipur: BJP leader’s aide and an Indian Reserve Battalion rifleman shot dead in Samurou town

-Chief Minister N Biren Singh visited the families of the deceased and alleged that BJP supporters had been targeted in the attack.
+Chief Minister N Biren Singh alleged that BJP supporters had been targeted in the attack.

-An aide of a Bharatiya Janata Party leader and a rifleman of the Indian Reserve Battalion were shot dead by unidentified assailants on Sunday night at Samurou town in Manipur’s Imphal West district, police said.
+An aide of a Bharatiya Janata Party leader and a rifleman of the Indian Reserve Battalion were shot dead by unidentified assailants on Sunday night in Samurou town in Manipur’s Imphal West district, the police said.

 Abujam John Singh (59) and Abujam Sashikanta Tomba Singh (37) died in the attack that took place around 9.30 pm on Sunday, Imphal West Superintendent of Police Shivakanta Singh told Scroll.in.
-The two deceased were relatives.
+The two deceased were related to each other.

 The police officer said that no arrests have yet been made in the case.
 He added that the assailants could not be identified as the attack took place at night.
 The police were investigating CCTV camera footage and other sources of information.